-- Be careful! - Read your paperwork from Commonwealth Care Alliance Rhode Island, LLC and make sure you got the treatments that are charged.
-Question anything that doesn't look right. - Do not give out your Medicare, Social Security, bank account, or credit card information to someone on the telephone. - If they come to your house, ask for their ID.
-No one from Commonwealth Care Alliance Rhode Island, LLC can come into your home without your permission.
+- Be careful! - Read your paperwork from Commonwealth Care Alliance, Inc. and make sure you got the treatments that are charged.
+Question anything that doesn't look right. - Do not give out your Medicare, Social Security, bank account, or credit card information to someone on the telephone.

-To learn more, go to www.ccahealthri.org
+To learn more, go to www.ccama.org